 Participating in museum staff meetings, I heard all kinds of discussions about race and social difference that used different terms as a kind of code, like the public and the community, which are two different groups of people — the membership, the students, the teachers, the general audience.
 I was thinking about how these terms were really coded in terms of race and class in particular.
 I wanted to be able to record that in some way that would be helpful for future scholars.

-In your talk, you mentioned how the Metropolitan Museum of Art didn’t want black artists to help organize the 1969 exhibition “Harlem on my Mind: Cultural Capital of Black America, 1900–1968,” namely Romare Bearden, who was offering help.
+SC: In your talk, you mentioned how the Metropolitan Museum of Art didn’t want Black artists to help organize the 1969 exhibition “Harlem on my Mind: Cultural Capital of Black America, 1900–1968,” namely Romare Bearden, who was offering help.

-You mentioned that there were three points that prompted you to write the book.
-First was the wall labels, then blacks not being integrated into shows with white artists.
+SC: You mentioned that there were three points that prompted you to write the book.
+First was the wall labels, then Blacks not being integrated into shows with white artists.

-Third, we had an exhibition at LACMA when I was there in the 1990s, “Rhapsodies in Black: Art of the Harlem Renaissance,” and I trained docents and UCLA students to give tours.
-So when I’d walk around on the tours I’d hear people say things like “I never knew that there were black artists,” or “This is so wonderful to have this show, we should have more shows about black artists, why haven’t they done one before?”
+BC: Third, we had an exhibition at LACMA when I was there in the 1990s, “Rhapsodies in Black: Art of the Harlem Renaissance,” and I trained docents and UCLA students to give tours.
+So when I’d walk around on the tours I’d hear people say things like “I never knew that there were Black artists,” or “This is so wonderful to have this show, we should have more shows about Black artists, why haven’t they done one before?”

 That was an impetus because it encouraged me to figure out how to write down the history so that the book would be informative but also helpful like a reference text.